 Specialization courses are advanced courses that can be chosen according to the individual needs and preferences of the student.
 TRAIL offers three specializations (in line with the TRAIL research themes): Transport, Infrastructure, and Logistics (T, I, and L).

 TRAIL encourages its PhD students to follow courses in the TIL domain at other Research Schools and elsewhere.
-Currently, TRAIL PhD students can follow courses for free at Beta, Disc, STREEM, and at GP-OML (Graduate Program Operations Management and Logistics, in which TRAIL participates).
+Currently, TRAIL PhD students can follow courses for free at Beta, Disc, STREEM, GP-OML (Graduate Program Operations Management and Logistics), ERIM en NETHUR in which TRAIL participates).
 See also page 1 of the attached TRAIL T&E Program.

 ► For detailed information on the set-up of the TRAIL T&E program, ECTS, course fees, registration etc. please read the attached document or contact the TRAIL office.